 Safe use of electronic devices

-School/college name will ensure the safety and welfare of our children in our care.
+We will ensure the safety and welfare of our children in our care.
 All personal electronic devices are not permitted within this setting, when in the presence of children.

 Please see our policy on the use of electronic devices.